Code-Institute-Submissions/francisillingworth-milestone-project-1/README.md

 The website has been tested extensively on android phones and tablets as well as iOS devices (iphone and ipad) with a font change to sans-serif required to run on iOS.
 The website also runs smoothly on multiple browsers (chrome, firefox and safari).

-All links to external sites open on new tabs to avoid visitor being navigated away from the website. all intenal links open within the same tab.
+All links to external sites open on new tabs to avoid visitor being navigated away from the website.
+All intenal links open within the same tab.

 There are required fields in both the donate and contact us forms that will stop the form being submitted without being completed with an accompanying error message with the fault stated.
-The email sections also require an email address (@)to be entered before allowoing form submission.
+The email sections also require an email address (@)to be entered before allowing form submission.

 ## Deployment